akkayamustafa/akkayamustafa/README.md

 I am a PhD candidate in Bilkent University Mathematics Department.
 My research interests are homotopy and category theory.

-I am interested in machine learnin and programming.
+I am interested in machine learning and programming.